 So, everything considered, we’re looking good for another Christmas.
 The ham will arrive any day now and we have two Christmas cakes sitting fully iced in the larder.
 One, I hasten to point out, is for a friend.

 I do like Christmas.
-The long, summer evenings, the cool martinis, the strawberries and all that good food.
+The long, summer evenings, the cool martinis, the strawberries, and all that good food.
 Then there’s the sparkly, glittery stuff draped around the house and oneself.
 We only have to get ourselves a Christmas tree, and we’re all set.

 Almost.
 There’s the small matter of a few gifts, however.
 Over the years I have trained my friends not to expect presents of a store-bought kind.
 Home-made, edible pressies are the best.
 Unless, of course, I happen to see a shower cap in the shape of a duck, which is perfect for that certain someone.
 A bit of flexibility is allowed.

 This year I’m making Christmas brittle – it’s a real cracker (See Second Christmas in this series for recipe.)
-Then there’s my other two favourites, Yuletide Olives and Raspberries in Brandy.
+Then there are my other two favourites, Yuletide Olives and Raspberries in Brandy.
 All of these make excellent gifts – in the case of the Christmas Brittle I’m giving a batch to my dentist, who I visited in some pain a few weeks ago.
 What a nice way to thank him for his expert work than an offering of seriously tooth-breaking chewy toffee.
 I hope he will appreciate the gesture.

 - Black olives